 - If you’d like to add some sliced carrot you can.
 Be careful of the amount and the carbs.

 - This will keep overnight in the refrigerator but don’t try to freeze it.
 I tried it and it was just weird in texture after.

 - Don’t overcook the dumplings.
 They’ll be really weird in texture.

-- You can use more chicken to create a bigger, heartier meal without adding carbs.
+- You can use more chicken to create a bigger, heartier meal without adding net carbs.
 This was perfect for 2 meals for me.

 Recipe Variation for Chicken and Dumplings

-You can make this into a cream chicken enchilada casserole by adding chiles in place of the celery, cumin in place of the herbes de Provence, and stirring in about 2 tablespoons of sour cream at the end.
+You can make this into a creamy keto chicken enchilada casserole by adding chiles in place of the celery, cumin in place of the herbes de Provence, and stirring in about 2 tablespoons of sour cream at the end.
 Sprinkle a tablespoon of cilantro and some grated cheddar cheese on top before serving.

 Step by Step Images

 Here are some images that will help you visualize how the dish comes together and looks at different stages.
-The first image is a picture of the dumplings after they’ve come out of the oven and as they’re being cut.
+The first image is a picture of the keto dumplings after they’ve come out of the oven and as they’re being cut.
 You can see that I made them about 1/2-inch thick.

-The ingredients are simmered in the pan until the cream mixture reduces and coats the chicken and dumplings.
+The ingredients are simmered in the pan until the cream mixture reduces and coats the cooked chicken and dumplings.